 Everyday work practices must not exclude anyone or make them uncomfortable and unable to perform competitively.
 Workplaces must not burden certain groups disproportionately.
 This is particularly important for PWDs.
 Different aspects of disability require employers to make different changes (for example to remove unreasonable requirements that disadvantage PWDs by making adjustments to workplaces, to procedures etc.) in order to make the working environment comfortable for PWDs.
 Particular care should be given to doorways including erection of ramps/lifts/elevators-to ensure that wheelchairs can have access, sign language interpreters for deaf persons, aides/readers for persons with visual disability as well as requisite software for word processing.
 In cases where lifts/elevators are not available, then the county must ensure that offices are accessible by being on the ground floor with the necessary ramps.

 The provisions of office space and access to public offices should consider the laws and policies already in place that protect the rights of persons with disabilities.
-The PWD act is critical about access to buildings and other areas by the PWDs and should be considered at all times by the counties.
+The Persons with Disabilities Act, No 14 of 2003t is critical about access to buildings and other areas by the PWDs and should be considered at all times by the counties.

 Development and use of sign language and Braille in the county assemblies and county governments is mandatory.
-It is also important that major policy documents are translated to user friendly languages as is being implemented in Kisumu County.
+It is also important that major policy documents are translated to user friendly languages.

-For all categories of employees, privacy is a major consideration; lockable workspaces are a requisite and for nursing mothers, a private, clean and comfortable place where they can nurse is a legal requirement.
+For all categories of employees, privacy is a major consideration; lockable workspaces are a requisite and for nursing mothers, a private, clean and comfortable place where they can nurse is a legal requirement as per Section 71 of the Kenya Health Act 2017.